Hyperbolicity, degeneracy, and expansion of random intersection graphs: Preliminaries

-\begin{definition}[Bounded expansion] A graph class $\mc G$ has \emph{bounded expansion} if there exists a function $f$ such that for all $r$, we have $\topgrad_r(\mc G) < f(r)$. \end{definition}
+\begin{defn}[Bounded expansion] A graph class $\mc G$ has \emph{bounded expansion} if there exists a function $f$ such that for all $r$, we have $\topgrad_r(\mc G) < f(r)$. \end{defn}

 When introduced, bounded expansion was originally defined using an equivalent characterization based on the notion of \emph{shallow minors} (\cf~\cite{NOdM08}): $H$ is a $r$-shallow minor of $G$ if $H$ can be obtained from $G$ by contracting disjoint subgraphs of radius at most $r$.
 In the context of our paper, however, the topological shallow minor variant proves more useful, and we restrict our attention to this setting.
 Let us point out that bounded expansion implies bounded degeneracy, with $2f(0)$ being an upper bound on the degeneracy of the graphs.
-In particular, $G \topnab 0$ is the set of all subgraphs of $G$.

-The following alternative characterization of bounded expansion is often helpful in establishing the property for classes formed by random graph models, since it allows us to restrict ourselves to shallow minors whose model uses at most a fraction of all vertices.